Lab-sql-projects/Aziz---2022521460127/Lab_2/README.md

 ORDER BY u.username, d.dream_date;
 ```

-### 3. UPDATE
+## 3. UPDATE
-Increases the clarity level for lucid dreams.
+Update clarity level for dreams that are marked as lucid.
 ```sql
 UPDATE Dreams
 SET clarity_level = clarity_level + 1
 WHERE is_lucid = TRUE AND clarity_level < 10;
 ```

-### 4. DELETE
+## 4. DELETE
-Removes dreams with low clarity that are older than 1 year.
+Remove dreams that have very low clarity and are older than 1 year.
 ```sql
 DELETE FROM Dreams
 WHERE clarity_level < 3
   AND dream_date < DATE_SUB(CURRENT_DATE, INTERVAL 1 YEAR);
 ```

-### 5. AGGREGATION with GROUP BY and HAVING
+## 5. AGGREGATION with GROUP BY and HAVING
-Finds users who have recorded multiple dreams with high clarity levels.
+Find users who have recorded more than 1 dream with high clarity levels.
 ```sql
 SELECT u.user_id, u.username, COUNT(d.dream_id) as dream_count,
        AVG(d.clarity_level) as avg_clarity